 - Meaningful Name: In STEM circles, a "hack" is an inelegant or unconventional, but effective solution to a problem.

-- Oblivious to Love: Very much so.
+- Oblivious to Love: Probably deliberately.
 "Double-O Chipmunk" made it obvious that Gadget knows she's attractive (and, at her team's request, uses it as a last resort) but she seems to avoid relationships - she may be shy of losing another loved one.
 She was pretty obviously attracted to Sparky (from "Does Pavlov Ring A Bell?")... but he was even more Oblivious to Love.

 - Only One Name: Yes, Gadget has a last name, but after the Five-Episode Pilot it's never used again, and even then it was only used when naming her father, Geegaw Hackwrench; meaning Gadget's last name being Hackwrench is really only a logical assumption.

 - Parental Abandonment: Gewgaw's disappearance is unexplained and her mother is simply never mentioned, but To The Rescue shows that Gadget was effectively orphaned and took it hard.

 - Science Hero: Hilariously true to the trope.
 If a solution doesn't exist, she makes one.

 - She Cleans Up Nicely: To carry the role of the classic Femme Fatale in "Double O Chipmunk", Gadget switches to a slinky red dress, a blond(er) wig, heels, makeup etc. There was also her time she, Chip, and Dale dressed as gangsters in "Mind Your Cheese and Q's".